-Sidney: CAPE agreed to rescue a blind, senior, female goat who was lingering at an animal shelter.
-We all got a good laugh after “she” arrived at the sanctuary because Sidney turned out to be a spry male goat who can spot a treat in your hand from across the barnyard pasture.
+CAPE agreed to rescue a blind, senior, female goat who was lingering at an animal shelter.
+We all got a good laugh after “she” arrived at CAPE’s Animal Sanctuary because Sidney, or Sid for short, turned out to be a spry male goat who can spot a treat in your hand from across the barnyard pasture.

 “Until we extend our circle of compassion to all living things, humanity will not find peace."